 “I want people to think about our politics here today in America,” Rubio exhorted his colleagues.
 “Because I’m telling you guys, I don’t know of a single nation in the history of the world that’s been able to solve its problems when half the people in the country absolutely hate the other half of people in that country.”

-Rubio continued, saying the nation and the U.S. Senate is “flirting” with becoming the sort of place where reasonable disagreement and debate is dead.
+Rubio continued, saying the nation and the U.S. Senate are “flirting” with becoming the sort of place where reasonable disagreement and debate are dead.

 “We are becoming a society incapable of having debates,” he warned his colleagues.

 Criticizing both Republicans and Democrats for contributing to the kind of hyperbolic rhetoric that divides, and noting that he himself is guilty of such words at times, Rubio warned that the floor of the Senate must be a place where that behavior is not tolerated.